httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Its canonicalized value is the serialization of the signature parameters for this signature, including the covered content list with all associated parameters.
 The following metadata properties are defined:

-The signature parameters are serialized using the rules in {{Section 4 of RFC8941}} as follows:
+The signature parameters are serialized using the rules in [Section 4 of RFC8941](#RFC8941) as follows:

 1. Let the output be an empty string.
 2. Determine an order for the content identifiers of the covered content.
 Once this order is chosen, it cannot be changed.
-3. Serialize the content identifiers of the covered content as an ordered `inner-list` according to {{Section 4.1.1.1 of RFC8941}} and append this to the output.
+3. Serialize the content identifiers of the covered content as an ordered `inner-list` according to [Section 4.1.1.1 of RFC8941](#RFC8941) and append this to the output.
 4. Determine an order for signature metadata parameters.
 Once this order is chosen, it cannot be changed.
-5. Append the signature metadata as parameters according to {{Section 4.1.1.2 of RFC8941}} in the chosen order, skipping fields that are not available or not used for this signature:
+5. Append the signature metadata as parameters according to [Section 4.1.1.2 of RFC8941](#RFC8941) in the chosen order, skipping fields that are not available or not used for this signature:
    * `alg`: The HTTP message signature algorithm from the HTTP Message Signature Algorithm Registry, as an `sf-string` value.
    * `keyid`: The identifier for the key material as an `sf-string` value.